kleros/kleros-docs/developer/dao-governance/safesnap-kleros.md

 ## Let's Put the Puzzle Together

 We will dive into integrating the Gnosis SafeSnap module and Kleros with an existing DAO.
 For this, you will need a Gnosis Safe (learn more about it [here](https://gnosis-safe.io/#getting-started)).
 For testing purposes, we are going to use the [Safe App in rinkeby](https://rinkeby.gnosis-safe.io/).
 We are also going to be using the tools available in the Kleros' [dao-module repository](https://github.com/kleros/dao-module), so clone it and create an .env file with your parameters as shown in the [sample file](https://github.com/kleros/dao-module/blob/main/.env.sample).
+Before start using it, make sure to install the dependencies with `yarn` and compile the contracts with `yarn build`.

 The first part of the guide will use the Rinkeby ETH Realitio v2.1 contract at [`0xa09ce5e7943f281a782a0dc021c4029f9088bec4`](https://rinkeby.etherscan.io/address/0xa09ce5e7943f281a782a0dc021c4029f9088bec4#code).